List of Star Wars species (P–T): Polis Massan

-Polis Massans are humanoid aliens who inhabit the asteroid colony of Polis Massa in the Subterrel sector.
-These thin, mute beings lead mining expeditions and medical research on their remote settlement.
-Polis Massa is actually the largest remnant of their original homeworld, which was fractured by a natural cataclysm.
-The survivors took up residence there and began mining the asteroid for artifacts from their former civilization.
-These archaeological digs were in progress for so long that the mining supervisors came to be known as Polis Massans, having adopted the asteroid as their new homeworld.

-Polis Massans are typically short, thin beings with flat, pale faces and grey hands, each with four long, dexterous fingers.
-They use sign language and control devices to make their intentions known.
-To make up for their lack of speech, Polis Massans have mildly telepathic brains and deep-focus eyes, useful for work deep underground.
-They have osmotic membrane faces and growth-rings circling their wiry bodies.
-Many Polis Massans are miners, medics, or exobiologists.
-They tend to wear form-fitting bodysuits fitted with all manner of signaling devices, medical equipment, and utility pouches.

-Most Polis Massan miners are seasoned spelunkers who dig deep into the core of their asteroid to locate prize artifacts.
-The exobiologists among them learned the secrets of cloning from the Kaminoans, whom they resemble.
-They use this knowledge to analyse the artifacts for organic tissue suitable for cloning.
-They set up a medical facility on the asteroid to investigate their finds.
+Most Polis Massan miners are seasoned spelunkers who dig deep into the core of Polis Massa to recover prized artifacts.
+They analyze the artifacts for organic tissue suitable for cloning.
+For this reason, they set up a medical facility on the asteroid.
 Although they have little contact with humans, Polis Massans are known for their extraordinary medical skills, and are regarded as compassionate beings who understand the value of life.

 Polis Massan medics and technicians helped to deliver the Skywalker twins when Padmé Amidala was rushed to the asteroid facility in critical condition.
 Only two members of the team were trained physicians.
-The rest were exobiologists, who had no time even to change out of their caving jumpsuits because of her condition.
+The rest were exobiologists.
 Although the twins were delivered safely with the help of a midwife droid, the Polis Massans could not mend Padmé's broken heart, and she died at the medical center.